Health Protection (Coronavirus, International Travel) (England) Regulations 2020: 'Test to release', from 15 December 2020

-Exempt countries, territories, and parts of countries and territories
+Exempt countries and territories

 On 10 July 2020 a list of exempt countries and territories was introduced.
-Travellers arriving in England who in the preceding 14 days have been in or transited only through a country or territory on the exempt list do not have to self-isolate.
+Travellers arriving in England who in the preceding 14 days had been in or had transited only through a country or territory on the exempt list did not have to self-isolate.

-The table below lists all the places which are or have been exempt (travellers from any place that is not listed in this table must self-isolate) or which have been subject to additional restrictions beyond the standard requirement to self-isolate.
-The colour-coding is based on the final legally-binding English regulations – ignoring government 'guidelines' and political statements, as enacted prior to the repeal of the rules on 17 May 2021.
-These are subject to a variety of exceptions, summarised below.
+The table below lists all the places which were at any point on the exempt list or which were subject to additional restrictions beyond the standard requirement to self-isolate.
+Travellers from any place not listed in this table had to self-isolate during the entire period the regulations were in force.